oinam/notes/digital/para.md

 # PARA

-While there are a lot of organizational patterns and processes, I found [PARA](https://fortelabs.com/blog/para/) to be simple enough, easy to get started, and extend when needed.
+While there are a lot of organizational patterns and processes, [PARA](https://fortelabs.com/blog/para/) is a simple, easy to get started, and extends when needed.

 - Projects
-	- For each folder in the project folder, there is a clear definition of “done.”
+	- For each folder in the `PROJECTS` folder, there is a clear definition of “done.”
 To keep a chronological overview, you label each folder with start and end dates.
 	- Folder: “Project Name (YYYY-MM)”
 	- Folder for Completed: “Project Name (YYYY-MM - YYYY-MM)”
 - Areas
-	- Folders in the “Area” are kind of the opposite of projects.
+	- Folders in the `AREAS` are kind of the opposite of projects.
 Area folders label ongoing work without predefined end dates.
 You never finish “area folders” because of the work’s repetitive nature.
 	- In your private storage, folders in your Area would be house, car, travel, hobbies, friends, product development.
 As a business owner, you would have a folder for employees or office management here.
 - Resources
 	- `RESOURCES` is where the bundled knowledge comes together.